pola-rs/polars-book/docs/user-guide/expressions/casting.md

 ## Numerics

-Let's take a look at the following `DataFrame` which contains both integers and floating numbers.
+Let's take a look at the following `DataFrame` which contains both integers and floating point numbers.

 {{code_block('user-guide/expressions/casting','dfnum',['DataFrame'])}}